About half of the water seeps away unused due to ailing pipes

 Italy is suffering from extreme drought.
-But some problems are home-made: About half of the urgently needed water seeps away due to ailing pipes.
+But some problems are home-made: about half of the urgently needed water seeps away because of ailing pipes.

 ROME – Italy has been suffering from an extreme drought for many months.
 Flames spread quickly on the dry soil, there are significantly more forest fires than in previous years.
 The lack of water is also causing problems for the country, the tax is now rationed, and even Lake Garda is being pumped out.
 The ailing infrastructure exacerbates the problem, because 40 to 70 percent of the water is lost through outdated pipes.